-- Completed a formal RFP process to support the Distribution Pole Replacement and Distribution Automation programs and executed contracts with two contractors. - Received 18 Project Obligations from FEMA for T&D projects. - Submitted 37 Detailed SOWs to COR3 and FEMA. - Submitted six initial Scopes of Work (iSOWs) to PREB. - Submitted 47 iSOWs to FEMA for FAASt number. - Submitted two initial grant proposals to DOE for Renewables Advancing Community Energy Resilience (RACER) funding opportunity. - Responded to Category 1 Hurricane Fiona which made landfall in September 2022 causing further significant damage to the Puerto Rico T&D System.
-The result was over approximately \$4 billion in damages and an island-wide blackout leading to more than 1.5 million customers experiencing outages. - LUMA continues to progress Hurricane Maria federally funded projects while addressing constraints resulting from the aftermath of Hurricane Fiona emergency.
+- Received 29 Project Obligations from FEMA for T&D projects. - Submitted 39 Detailed SOWs to COR3 and FEMA. - Submitted 61 initial Scopes of Work (iSOWs) to PREB. - Submitted 47 iSOWs to FEMA for FAASt number. - Received awards for two projects under the Renewables Advancing Community Energy Resilience Funding Program (RACER) of the U.S. Department of Energy (DOE). - LUMA continued its response to Category 1 Hurricane Fiona which made landfall in September 2022 causing further significant damage to the Puerto Rico T&D System.
+The result was over approximately \$3 billion in damages and an island-wide blackout leading to more than 1.5 million customers experiencing outages. - LUMA continues to progress Hurricane Maria federally funded projects while addressing constraints resulting from the aftermath of Hurricane Fiona emergency.